 This need is served in part by user-generated feedback and ratings, which inform others who may do business via the Internet—much like traditional community gossip would.
 The ability of people to obscure their past in pre-Internet days made it all too easy for charlatans, quacks, and criminal offenders to hurt more people by simply switching locations.
 The new, digitized transparency is one major means of facilitating deals between people who do not know each other.
 With enough effort, its undesirable side effects can be curbed, and people can still gain a second chance.

-Amitai Etzioni is University Professor at The George Washington University and the author of Security First: For a Muscular, Moral Foreign Policy and The Limits of Privacy.
-Radhika Bhat is a research and outreach assistant at the Institute for Communitarian Policy Studies at The George Washington University.
+This article was co-authored by Radhika Bhat, a research and outreach assistant at the Institute for Communitarian Policy Studies at The George Washington University.